 Yet, New Zealand has struggled for a long time to absorb and accommodate more people well.
 Infrastructure and housing supply has not kept up with rapid population growth, creating pressures that affect the wellbeing of both migrants and New Zealanders.

-The Government has asked the Productivity Commission to undertake an inquiry into what working-age immigration policy settings would best facilitate New Zealand’s long-term economic growth and promote the wellbeing of New Zealanders.
+The Government has asked the Productivity Commission to undertake an inquiry into what immigration policy settings would best facilitate New Zealand’s long-term economic growth and promote the wellbeing of New Zealanders.

 We have released our preliminary findings and recommendations and are reviewing submissions and conducting further research and engagement to inform our final recommendations.
 We will present our final report to Government in April 2022.

 What are the preliminary recommendations?

 Immigration policy in the future needs to be better connected to our ability to supply housing and infrastructure, if it is to make the largest contribution to productivity and wellbeing.
 The Commission recommends that the Government:

 - Issue regular policy statements on immigration.